The foundations of spectral computations via the Solvability Complexity Index hierarchy: Introduction

 \item[\,\,\,\,\,(iv) \textit{Computing discrete spectra and multiplicities}.]
-We demonstrate why this is also a difficult problem by establishing the correct classification high up in the SCI hierarchy.
-However, the sharp algorithm we provide is still useful, since its first limit is always contained in the discrete spectrum and one can obtain a distance function of each point of the output to the spectrum.
-We extend these results to computing multiplicities, eigenspaces and determining if the discrete spectrum is non-empty. \end{labeling}
+Computing discrete spectra is a notoriously difficult problem and previous numerical approaches have found it very difficult to do this reliably, even for special classes of one-dimensional operators (see \S \ref{sec:spec_class_lit_added}).
+We demonstrate why this is a difficult problem by establishing the correct classification high up in the SCI hierarchy.
+However, the sharp algorithm we provide is still practical.
+Its first limit is always contained in the discrete spectrum, and one can obtain the distance of each point of the output to the spectrum.
+We extend these results to computing multiplicities, eigenspaces, and determining if the discrete spectrum is non-empty. \end{labeling}